solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 few clicks of the mouse.

-Microsoft's development suite includes such tools as the various [Visual Studio] products, [Azure DevOps][13], [GitHub], and low-code [Power Apps].
+Microsoft's development suite includes such tools as the various [Visual Studio] products, [Azure DevOps], [GitHub], and low-code [Power Apps].
 All of these contribute to Azure's success and growth through their tight integrations with the Azure platform.
-Organizations that adopt capable, modern tools are 65% more innovative, according to a [2020 McKinsey & Company report.]
+Organizations that adopt modern tools are 65% more innovative, according to a [2020 McKinsey & Company report.]

 TODO: Find image without black background.